 Can government officials operate without having to report on their activities?
 The U.S. constitution does not include any rights to information from the government.
 By contrast, this right does appear in many other constitutions around the world.
 Examples include Belgium, Chile, France, Mexico, and South Africa.
 In the U.S., citizens and the press rely on several laws: the Freedom of Information Act and the Information (Data) Quality Act.
 These laws, however, are not universally applicable.
 They do not require the government to supply information unless formally requested.
 They are often poorly implemented.
 They can be challenged in court or changed by Congress.

 Is accountability politicized?
 In contests of polarized identity-politics, each faction seeks to make leaders accountable only to their group.
 In autocracies, leaders claim they are accountable to no-one.
 Populists are in-between, claiming they are accountable to “the people” while excluding anyone not belonging to their favored identity group.
+The problem goes deeper: those who support populist leaders are generally very reluctant to hold their leaders accountable for any bad behavior, even when it undermines the Constitution and its liberal republican principles.

 Block 3 of 6: Constraints on Government Power